koelling/amplimap/docs/extended_installation.rst

         bowtie2: "/home/user/amplimap/Homo_sapiens.GRCh38.dna.primary_assembly.fa"
         fasta: "/home/user/amplimap/Homo_sapiens.GRCh38.dna.primary_assembly.fa"

-If you used a different reference genome, change the "hg38" to the appropriate abbreviation (eg. "mm10") and also update the line ``genome_name: "hg38"`` below.
+If you used a different reference genome, change the "hg38" to the appropriate abbreviation (e.g. "mm10") and also update the line ``genome_name: "hg38"`` below.

 If you are using Annovar, make sure you also provide the path to its indices directory under ``paths:``